Skip to main content

 {{ appsmith.URL }}

-The hostname property of the URL is a string that holds the domain of the URL.
-In simple words, hostname is the host name (without the port number).
+The hostname property of the URL is a string that represents the URL's domain.
+In simpler terms, hostname is the host name (without the port number).
+To access the hostname, you can use the following code snippet:

 • Protocol